Area products for stationary black hole horizons: Discussion

 \section{Discussion}

 Generically, products of horizon areas may or may not be independent of the mass of the black hole.
 This depends on the precise form of the quasi-local mass, on whether one takes the product only over physical horizons, or whether one includes unphysical virtual horizons in the product.
-Generically, as long as the quasi-local mass is a Laurent polynomial with $D = D_\mathrm{max}-D_\mathrm{min}$, there will be $D$ horizons from which one can construct $D-1$ mass-independent quantities in terms of the elementary symmetric polynomials built out of the horizon radii.
-If $N$ of these horizons are virtual (negative or complex radius), then by algebraically eliminating the virtual horizons there will generally be $D-N-1$ (quite complicated) mass-independent quantities constructible solely in terms of the physical horizon radii (and hence constructible in terms of the physical horizon areas).
-We have explicitly checked these results for validity by investigating the situation for Schwarzschild-(anti-)de~Sitter and Reissner--Nordstr\"om-(anti-)de~Sitter spacetimes.
+In spherical symmetry, as long as the quasi-local mass is a Laurent polynomial with $D = D_\mathrm{max}-D_\mathrm{min}$, there will be $D$ horizons from which one can construct $D-1$ mass-independent quantities in terms of the elementary symmetric polynomials built out of the horizon radii.
+If $N$ of these horizons are ``virtual'' (negative or complex radius), then by algebraically eliminating the virtual horizons there will generally be $D-N-1$ (quite complicated) mass-independent quantities constructible solely in terms of the physical horizon radii (and hence constructible in terms of the physical horizon areas).
+We have explicitly checked these results for validity by investigating the situation for Schwarzschild-(anti)-de~Sitter and Reissner--Nordstr\"om-(anti)-de~Sitter spacetimes.

 As we have seen above, with regard to string-inspired area products the general situation is much more complicated than currently envisaged.
 The conjectured area quantization generally fails because certain parameters are not integers~\cite{Visser:2012}.
 To quote the authors of~\cite{Horowitz:1996}: “we will refer to them as the numbers of branes, anti-branes, and strings because (as will be seen) they reduce to those numbers in certain limits where these concepts are well defined.”
 Furthermore, inspection of known exact solutions demonstrates that the conjectured mass independence often fails once a cosmological constant is added.

 In contrast, for the general relativity inspired area bounds are not dependent on explicit exact solutions and at least partially survive the introduction of a cosmological constant~\cite{Simon:2011, Clement:2012}.
 There seems some hope of yet further progress along these lines.
 Similarly the Ansorg--Hennig--Cederbaum area product theorems~\cite{Ansorg:2008, Ansorg:2009, Hennig:2009, Ansorg:2010} are not dependent on explicit exact solutions --- both the underlying framework and motivation is rather different --- as are the required tools.